-But seriously: Stanley Engineered Fastening had a problem — a history of M&A left their brand landscape cluttered with dozens of names and logos, creating confusion and incongruity in the market.
-Moreover, this clutter served to obscure the equity established by some very strong names in their family of brands.
+But SEF had a problem.
+A history of mergers and acquisitions left their brand landscape cluttered with dozens of names and logos.
+Moreover, this clutter diluted and obscured the equity established by some very strong names in their family of brands.

 Create a unified global brand architecture, a polished aesthetic, and brand standards to convey precision and a focus on the future.

 Based on an extensive research project commissioned by SEF, we developed a strategy to form a tighter family of strategic brands, comprising five legacy brands and two new brands, which would operate in new/different market segments.
 Once we landed on a new brand architecture, we undertook creating visual identities for each brand that felt both distinct and familial.